 Each year group has at least one field trip in the year and there are other practical exercises throughout the terms.

 Geography starts at Monmouth School Boys’ Prep with a walk up The Kymin to get an appreciation of Monmouth’s location in relation to its immediate environment and a visit Monmouth town centre to discuss its landmarks.
-In the Lent Term the boys record the weather in the school garden.

 In Prep II the boys visit an organic working farm (Pen-y-Lan Farm) and later in the year work in teams to design a settlement and watch it evolve.